Skip to main content

 Device Identification

-The SDK uses Settings.Secure.ANDROID_ID as the device identifier.
-This value is unique per app per device and persists across app reinstalls on the same device (unless the device is factory reset).
+The SDK derives a stable per-install identifier using Settings.Secure.ANDROID_ID combined with the SDK-generated anonymous ID.
+The anonymous ID is regenerated on AppDNA.reset(); ANDROID_ID is unique per app per device and persists across app reinstalls on the same device (unless the device is factory reset).

 Coroutine Scopes